-Minimum Grade Point Average SRJC Petaluma faculty and staff recognize the unique and diverse backgrounds and needs of our students, and while all students are held to the same level of academic excellence, students with specicircumstances may petition for other consideration.
+SRJC Petaluma faculty and staff recognize the unique and diverse backgrounds and needs of our students, and while all students are held to the same level of academic excellence, students with special circumstances may petition for other consideration.
 Academic Standards are intended to support a successful learning experience for all students.
-Students enrolled in degree or certificate programs are expected to demonstrate satisfactory academic progress as defined by the following three items: 5.11b Academic Standards 5.11a Labor Market Demand (Occupational Programs ONLY) 5.10 Alignment with Transfer Institutions (Transfer Majors ONLY) 5.9b Alignment with High Schools (Tech-Prep ONLY) 5.9a Curriculum Responsiveness
+Students enrolled in degree or certificate programs are expected to demonstrate satisfactory academic progress as defined by the following three items:

+- Minimum Grade Point Average

-Credits Earned/Credits AttemptedDegree/Certificate Completion
+- Credits Earned/Credits Attempted

+- Degree/Certificate Completion